chipy1209/chipy1209/README.md

 **chipy1209/chipy1209** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m worked for Delivery Hero (foodpanda)/ Trend Micro
+- 🔭 I worked for Delivery Hero (foodpanda)/ Trend Micro
 - 🌱 I’m currently learning more about equitable and inclusive design for application
 - 👯 I’m looking to collaborate with engineering teams remotely
 - 📫 How to reach me: Linkedin